Xanxi-Amiga/XACP-V1/applications/games/ZZDoom/source/README.md

 m68k-amigaos-gcc
 ```

-The historical Amiga builds were made using the Bebbo GCC Amiga toolchain.
+The historical Amiga builds used the Bebbo GCC Amiga toolchain.

 ---

 ## License

-Doom/DoomGeneric-derived code remains under its original GNU GPL notices.
+Doom and DoomGeneric derived files retain their original copyright and GNU GPL notices.

 ZZDoom-specific source code in this release is distributed under the GNU General Public License, version 2 or later.